 What dough is used for galette?

-A simple pie crust/shortcrust pastry is used for galette.
-For this recipe, the dough is flavored with a little lemon and Parmesan cheese.
+Galette uses a simple pie crust or shortcrust pastry.
+In this recipe, I flavor the dough with a touch of lemon and Parmesan cheese.

 Best Pan for Galette